freya022/BotCommands-Wiki/docs/setup/getting-started.md

     --8<-- "wiki/CoroutineEventManagerSupplier.kt:coroutine_event_manager_supplier-kotlin"
     ```

-!!! warning

-    JDA must be created **after** the framework is built,
-    as the framework listens to JDA events and must not skip any of these,
-    you will need to make a service extending `JDAService`.

 ## Creating a `JDAService`

-Now you've been able to start the framework, all your services (such as `Config` for the moment) should be loaded,
-but you must now have a way to start JDA, implementing `JDAService` will let you start the bot in a convenient place.

-Implementing `JDAService` guarantees that your bot will connect at the right time,
-and provides a way for the framework to check missing intents and missing cache flags before your bot even starts.
+Now if you try to start your bot, you will see an error about requesting a `JDAService` instance,
+this is a service which is responsible for providing (part of) the configuration of your bot,
+you must also start your JDA instance in `createJDA`, let's implement it!

+??? info "What is it useful for?"

+    - For the framework to receive all the events, useful for command updates, uploading [application emojis](../using-botcommands/app-emojis.md) and more
+    - To start the bot when everything is ready
+    - To check if event listeners have the required gateway intents/cache flags for them to be fired

-!!! warning "Spring properties"
+!!! note "Spring properties"

-    If you use Spring, you will need to put gateway intents and cache flags in your environment.
+    If you use Spring, you will need to put gateway intents and cache flags in your environment (likely your `application.yaml`).
     You will then be able to set your gateway intents and cache flags using the values provided by [[JDAConfiguration]].

 === "Kotlin"